 What to do with your old passport

 Old passports are great mementos of your past journeys.
 In addition, they are also proof of your U.S. citizenship.
 After you renew your passport, keep your old copy in a safe place.
-Marni Granston, our Director of Sales, also enjoys displaying color copies of some of her favorite pages in frames as a fun way to show off her stamps and remember her travels.
+If you are particularly fond of your collected stamps, display them proudly in frames to remember past travels.

 Avoid the long customs and immigration lines upon your return trip to the states by applying for Global Entry.
 With approval, you’ll bypass the long lines and use a kiosk, much like an ATM, to complete your re-entry papers.
 To apply for the program, complete the online application and submit a $100 non-refundable fee.
 (Some credit card companies will waive this fee for you.)
 Once your application is reviewed, you’ll receive a message in your online account with instructions to set up an approval interview at one of the Global Entry Enrollment Centers.
 Once approved, your membership is effective immediately.
 For more information about the Global Entry program, check out this blog post.